apple/swift-log/README.md

 2019-03-13T18:30:02+0000 info: request-uuid=F8633013-3DD8-481C-9256-B296E43443ED hello world
 ```

-with the default logging backend implementation that ships with `swift-log`.
+with the default logging backend implementation that ships with `SwiftLog`.
 Needless to say, the format is fully defined by the logging backend you choose.

 ## On the implementation of a logging backend (a `LogHandler`)

 Note: If you don't want to implement a custom logging backend, everything in this section is probably not very relevant, so please feel free to skip.

-To become a compatible logging backend that all `swift-log` consumers can use, you need to do two things: 1) Implement a type (usually a `struct`) that implements `LogHandler`, a protocol provided by `swift-log` and 2) instruct `swift-log` to use your logging backend implementation.
+To become a compatible logging backend that all `SwiftLog` consumers can use, you need to do two things: 1) Implement a type (usually a `struct`) that implements `LogHandler`, a protocol provided by `SwiftLog` and 2) instruct `SwiftLog` to use your logging backend implementation.

 A `LogHandler` or logging backend implementation is anything that conforms to the following protocol